Application Resources

 PTCAS Application

-The Physical Therapist Centralized Application Service (PTCAS) is a service of the American Physical Therapy Association (APTA).
-PTCAS allows applicants to use a single application and one set of materials to apply to multiple DPT programs.
-Prospective students can review all accredited programs by the American Physical Therapy Association (APTA) as well as the role of a physical therapist and other resources.
+- The Physical Therapist Centralized Application Service (PTCAS) is a centralized application service administered by the American Physical Therapy Association (APTA).
+PTCAS allows applicants to use a single application and one set of materials to apply to multiple Doctor of Physical Therapy (DPT) programs.

 GRE